iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/presentation.md

 Allows presentation of verifiable credentials that are issued to a holder and uniquely presented to a third-party verifier.

 ### Relationships
-This protocol may be embedded in the `issuance` protocol.
+This protocol may be embedded in the [issuane](./issuance) protocol.

 ### Example Use-Cases